Due to maintenance work, it will not be possible to buy tickets from SBB.ch between 07.02.2018, 00:00 and 07.02.2018, 02:00.

 Questions and answers on the online purchase of tickets from SBB.

 If you click on sbb.ch/en/tickets you have your ticket counter with you at home.
 You can buy tickets for Switzerland online and print them out yourself, including some tickets for Europe.
 You can order other tickets for Europe online, and the same also applies to the most important travelcards for Switzerland.
-All you need for this is a computer with Internet connection and a PDF reader installed, a laser or inkjet printer and a valid credit card (Visa, Mastercard, American Express Switzerland, Diners Club, myOne), debit card (Postfinance card, Reka card) or a prepaid card (Visa/Mastercard).
+All you need for this is a computer with Internet connection and a PDF reader installed, a laser or inkjet printer and a valid credit card (Visa, Mastercard, American Express Switzerland, Diners Club, myOne), debit card (Postfinance card, Reka card available from February) or a prepaid card (Visa/Mastercard).

 The purchasing of tickets at SBB.ch was updated so that multiple improvements could be introduced.
 Here are a few examples of the new features: